 It seems conceivable that when health experts estimate that 10 percent of pregnant women experience vulvar varicosities, that is to say vaginal varicose veins, they could be grossly underestimating the incidence of this condition.

 There are women—who knows how many—who will not report this pain, itch, heaviness and general discomfort in the vulva, either because they chalk it up to the general joy and discomfort of pregnancy, or because they are simply not comfortable talking about it.
 These women might not know that there are qualified vein specialists who can help with this condition.
+You might be one of those women.

 The problem is that once there, a vulvar varicosity will often not go away.
 Vulvar varices may become asymptomatic without the added hormones and baby pressing on the blood vessels.
 But the underlying condition remains, perhaps to return, persist, or worsen with another pregnancy—or for those women who are genetically predisposed to varicose veins.